enel-gdh-educational/katacoda-scenarios/version-control/basics/step1.md

 - Then you are notified about new files in the current folder that might be tracked by git, but are not (yet).
  The only file is ``README.md``.

-- Finally, a hint what you could do next, namely start tracking some files before you can actually commit anything.
+- Finally, a hint on what you could do next, namely start tracking some files before you can actually commit anything.

 #### File tracking and committing